-- Students have to develop a project using any advanced technology. - Project can be implemented live but need to be demonstrated at the time of examination. - The Internal Assessment (IA) marks can be awarded by the guide by evaluating the performance of the student during the course of the project work. - The students can do the project in a group (team) consisting of not more than 2. - Each team must submit a project report. - A report of each individual phase has to be submitted within the stipulated time to the concerned faculty. - The individual report for each phase has to be submitted as mentioned below with time lengths. - 1.
-Initialization phase: The initialization phase is the beginning of the project.
+- Students have to develop a project using .NET. - Project should be implemented live and should be demonstrated at the time of examination. - The Internal Assessment (IA) marks will be awarded by the guide after evaluating the performance of the student during the course of the project work. - The students can do the project in a group (team) consisting of not more than 2. - Each member of a team must submit a project report. - Students should use Microsoft Project Planner (MPP) to allocate the duration and resource to monitor the progress of the project. - A report of each individual phase has to be submitted within the stipulated time length (mentioned below) to the concerned faculty.
+The individual report for each phase has to be submitted as mentioned below with time lengths. - 1.
+Initiation phase: The initiation phase is the beginning of the project.
 In this phase, the idea for the project is explored and elaborated.
 The goal of this phase is to examine the feasibility of the project.
-Questions to be answered in the initiation phase include the following: - o Why this project? - o Is it feasible? - What should the results be? - What are the boundaries of this project (what is outside the scope of the project)?
+Questions to be answered in the initiation phase include the following: - Why this project? - $\circ$ Is it feasible? - What should the results be? - What are the boundaries of this project (what is outside the scope of the project)?